ACER ConQuest Manual

 To open ACER ConQuest, double click the icon in the install location, or type the location of the executable in a console window.
 The default install locations are:

-- NOTE: on a 64 bit install of Windows, if the user installs the 32 Bit version of ConQuest, it will be installed to
+- NOTE: There is a deprecated 32 Bit version of ConQuest that will be installed to

 - Mac OS x86